littlefish-foundation/the-vault/D. Colonies/Tech Help Collective/Wallets/Flint Wallet.md

 ![[flint.jpg]]

-Flint comes with 3 download options: Browser, iOS and Anroid.
+Flint comes with 3 download options: Browser ( Chrome and Brave ), iOS and Anroid.
 Download links can be found in Official website.

 iOS: https://apps.apple.com/app/dcspark-flint-wallet/id1619660885